duncanp-sonar/almvm/labs/vstsextend/sonarcloud/readme.md

    ![bug_details_code_coverage](images/ex2/bug_details_code_coverage.png)

    Our sample project is very small and has no historical data.
-However, there are thousnads of public projects on SonarCloud that have more interesting and realistic results.
+However, there are thousands of public projects on SonarCloud that have more interesting and realistic results.

 1. Browse public projects on [SonarCloud](https://sonarcloud.io/projects){:target="_blank"}